jgerstmayr/EXUDYN/README.rst

 However, there are many \ **ways to speed up Exudyn in general**\ :

 +  for models with more than 50 coordinates, switching to sparse solvers might greatly improve speed: \ ``simulationSettings.linearSolverType = exu.LinearSolverType.EigenSparse``\
-+  try to avoid Python function or try to speed up Python functions
++  try to avoid Python functions or try to speed up Python functions
 +  instead of user functions in objects or loads (computed in every iteration), some problems would also work if these parameters are only updated in \ ``mbs.SetPreStepUserFunction(...)``\
 +  user functions can be speed up using the Python numba package, using \ ``@jit``\  in front of functions (for more options, see `https://numba.pydata.org/numba-doc/dev/user/index.html <https://numba.pydata.org/numba-doc/dev/user/index.html>`_); Example given in \ ``Examples/springDamperUserFunctionNumbaJIT.py``\  showing speedups of factor 4; more complicated Python functions may see speedups of 10 - 50
 +  for \ **discontinuous problems**\ , try to adjust solver parameters; especially the discontinuous.iterationTolerance which may be too tight and cause many iterations; iterations may be limited by discontinuous.maxIterations, which at larger values solely multiplies the computation time with a factor if all iterations are performed